ENCRYPTED INTERVIEW SERIES

 It's valuable for the administrator, and it's beneficial for someone that doesn't have time to do all those extra steps.
 They can get their email right off the bat.

-Nick, you’re an engineer.
+Sierra: Right!
+Nick, you're an engineer.
 How do you keep up with industry trends?
 Are there any good podcasts, blogs, influencers, or newsletters that listeners should be following?

 Nick: For podcasts, I've always been a fan of the Stanford “Entrepreneurial Thought Leaders” series.
 This is more of an entrepreneurial series than an engineering one.
 That podcast inspired me to pursue a career in tech.